 5) They post a lot of stuff on social media about their new relationship.
 If they have been in the new relationship for only a short while and they start posting pics on social media about it aggressively, then there is a good chance they are doing it to make you jealous or get a reaction out of you. the very fact that they are doing this for you means that they still have feelings for you.
 And that means they don’t have strong feelings for their new partner.

 6) They started the relationship too soon after the breakup.
 In my experience, most relationships that are started within 3 months of a breakup usually end up in a breakup.
-Sure, there are exceptions to it (like the toxic rebound relationship and the Bruce Banner Rebound Relationships), but they are very rare.
+Sure, there are exceptions to it (like the toxic rebound relationship and the Bruce Banner Rebound Relationships and occasionally real life long lasting relationship), but they are very rare.
 If your ex started a new relationship within 3 months of breakup, then there is a good chance it will end sooner or later.

 7) You were with your ex for a very long time.
 One of the factors that determines whether a relationship is a rebound or not is how much connected and attached your ex was with you.
 Usually, the longer you both were together as a couple, the stronger the connection and attachment.
 So if you and your ex were together for more than a year, then there’s a good chance their new relationship is a rebound and it will end shortly.